pcamarajr/simple-text-copy/ABOUT.md

 - Unified build and development workflow through npm workspaces

 ## Conclusion
-Simple Text Copier represents a thoughtful solution to a common workflow friction point.
+Simple Text Copier represents a thoughtful solution to common workflow friction points.
 By providing specialized tools for both web browsing and design environments, it creates a unified text extraction experience that saves time and reduces errors in the design-to-implementation pipeline.
+The addition of enable/disable controls and clipboard merge functionality further enhances its utility for data collection and organization tasks.
 The monorepo architecture ensures a consistent development experience with simplified workflows for both maintenance and feature development.